apache/pulsar/site2/docs/security-oauth2.md

 ### Go client

-For enabling the oauth2 authentication in Go client.
-You need to configure the oauth2 authentication.
+To enable OAuth2 authentication in Go client, you need to configure OAuth2 authentication.

-Here's an example:
+This example shows how to configure OAuth2 authentication in Go client.

 ```go
 oauth := pulsar.NewAuthenticationOAuth2(map[string]string{